UniversitaDellaCalabria/Django-MDQ/README.md

 mkdir pipelines
 ````

-Create a pipelines to fetch and handle all the Idem + eduGAIN metadata, this would be similar to this
+Create a pipelines to fetch and handle all the Idem + eduGAIN metadata, this would be similar to the following.
+Name it `pipelines/garr_batch.fd`:
 ````
 # Metadata download and validation
 - load xrd garr-loaded.xrd:
   - ./pipelines/garr.xrd
 # select can even filter entity by IDPSSO or SPSSO Description and things ...
+# - select: "!//md:EntityDescriptor[md:SPSSODescriptor]"
 - select
 - store:
      directory: ./garr
 - publish:
      output: ./garr/garr-loaded.xml
 - stats

-# MDX server
-- when request:
-    - select
-    - pipe:
-        - when accept application/xml:
-             - xslt:
-                 stylesheet: tidy.xsl
-             - first
-             - finalize:
-                cacheDuration: PT5H
-                validUntil: P10D
-             - sign:
-                 key: certificates/private.key
-                 cert: certificates/public.cert
-             - emit application/xml
-             - break
-        - when accept application/json:
-             - xslt:
-                 stylesheet: discojson.xsl
-             - emit application/json:
-             - break
 ````

 Now create the XRD file where to configure the URLs where the Metadata can be downloaded.